cynkra/tg.blockr/README.md

 library(blockr.dplyr)
 library(tg.blockr)

-# Create a simple workflow
+# Create a workflow with a pre-selected dataset
 serve(
   new_md_board(
     blocks = new_tgdata_block("energie_emiss_co2")